wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

 'binding' => 'short:administrative_area_level_1', // returns 'QLD'
 ```

-You can also merge two fields, add any character you want to bind to that field.
+You can also merge two fields, and add any character you want to bind to that field.
 Like so:

 ![merge fields](https://i.imgur.com/iowxhWs.png)